Alex76g/swsw/README.md

 # swsw
-Foundry module for out Savage Worlds Star Wars games
+Foundry module for our Savage Worlds Star Wars games